m0st4f4-hub/MCP-ProjectManager/CONTRIBUTING.md

 ## 📝 Before Committing Documentation Changes

-Run the README update script to refresh file lists:
+Run the README update script to refresh file lists for the backend and frontend:
 ```bash
 npm run update-readmes
 ```
 This ensures all `README.md` files reflect up-to-date directory contents.

 ---